-- The first step in completing your Action Plan is to create an Employers account on our website.
-You can create an account here: www.timetochangewales.org.uk/en/register/ Here you will find the Action Plan template along with supporting guides and other useful resources. - 2.
-Read our supporting guides to understand each Core Standard, the minimum requirements we look for, ideas to consider and top tips. - 3.
-When you are ready, populate the Action Plan template with activities that address each question posed.
+- 1. We have created a template Action Plan for you which is based around the TAW Core Standards to complete which you can download from here. - 2.
+Read our supporting guides for each standard to understand the minimum, the requirements we look for, themes to consider and top tips. - 3.
+When you are ready populate the Action Plan template with activities that address each question posed.

-Once you have completed your Action Plan, you can submit it in one of two ways:
+What to do when you have completed you Action Plan Once you have completed your Action Plan, you can submit it online:

-- You can submit your Action Plan online via your employer login account. or by emailing your Community Engagement Officer. - 2.
-Once you've submitted your Action Plan, we will work with you to review and approve your Action Plan, providing feedback and an opportunity to resubmit as a result of feedback in time for your Pledge signing date.
-The review time period is up to six weeks so please ensure that Pledge signing date allows for this eight week review period. - 3.
+- 1. You can submit your Action Plan online via your employer login account. - 2.
+Once you've submitted your Action Plan online, we will work with you to review and approve your Action Plan, providing feedback and an opportunity to resubmit as a result of feedback in time for your Pledge signing date.
+The review time period is six weeks so please ensure that Pledge Signing date allows for this eight week review period. - 3.
 Once we've approved your plan, we will send you a pledge board for your signing event.